dyno-might/dyno-might.github.io/_posts/2025-06-19-puzzles-results.md

 ![](/img/puzzles-results/chickens.svg)

 Here, **Humans** is the mean prediction of readers and **Readers** is the percentage that *personally* agreed.
-I've plotted personal opinions separately, since dynomight readers are a highly distinct (and more awesome) population from average Western adults.
+Note that personal opinions aren't really a prediction of the same thing, since dynomight readers are a highly distinct (and more awesome) population from average Western adults.

 **Hydrocephalus**